Boston Business Women

 How do you enjoy your free time?

-I spend most of my free time with my family and friends – playing tennis, riding ATVs, and just enjoying the outdoors.
-I also love watching Patriots games and attending all kinds of sporting events.
+I spend time with family and friends—playing tennis, riding ATVs, and enjoying the outdoors.
+I also love watching Patriots games and attending sporting events.

 What is something that not many people know about you?